-Solar panels 2017: what are the new designs and aesthetics
+What are the new solar panel designs and aesthetics?

 One of the most common criticisms of the solar panels available today is their appearance on a roof – many homeowners considering solar are looking for a product that will both generate energy and offer a stylish and aesthetic improvement for their property.
 In response, solar panel manufacturers are developing new solutions to give solar the makeover homeowners have been asking for.